What is Kassandra?

 Who is Kassandra for?

-Kassandra is an invaluable tool for all those public authorities and private organizations that aim at improving the resilience of the urban environment.
-It is the only decision support system that will be able to manage all aspects of a city.
-The use of widespread and interconnected sensors, applications and management software, as envisaged by Kassandra, will make individual citizens, local authorities, governments, responsible for the fight against climate change in a of highly democratic and participatory process.
-A shared resilience borne out of exaptation.
+The use of widespread and interconnected sensors, applications and management software will make individual citizens, local authorities, governments, responsible for the fight against climate change in a highly democratic and participatory process.